I get asked about “buying good Chinese brewing equipment” all time. The price point makes Chinese brewing equipment attractive.

 I know of a buyer who was confident he would receive a good product that he paid full price before production.

 He ended up with several delays and an inferior product.
 He had nothing to leverage with; as he had already paid 100%.
+This is an isolated case and the buyer didn’t do proper research or his due diligence on his chosen company.

 5. Buying Good Chinese Brewing Equipment – Negotiations

-When it comes to working with Chinese manufacturers; yes, price is a big pull but it should not be the only point considered.
+When it comes to working with Chinese manufacturers; yes, price is a big pull, but it should not be the only point considered.
 It’s good to find the right balance between helping and arm-twisting to get the best price.

 Yeah if I am Apple, I can act tough, but smaller business such a brewery needs to be more subtle.
 Here are some pointers: